 Goal 3- Traveling with my Cat

 My expectation was that traveling with a cat would be challenging initially then become easier.
-This was only partially true in reality.
-I was not prepared for certain ongoing challenges such as how to handle rapidly changing temperatures in the RV while I was out in the field photographing.
+This was only partially true.
+I was not prepared for certain ongoing challenges such as how to keep my cat comfortable in the RV in climates subject to rapidly changing temperatures.
+For instance, it may be 40 outside when I leave in the morning for a shoot but up to 90 by afternoon.
+Do I turn the heat on or the ac?

-In fact, there are too many issues to cover here that I have decided to start a category in this blog called Boo Bits all about traveling with a cat.
-Focus will be on issues RV.
-Please check back by spring of 2024 for posts.
+Actually there are too many issues to cover related to pet travel that I have decided to start a category in this blog called Boo Bits all about traveling with a cat.
+Its focus will be on issues with caring for cats when on the road.

 Pros